mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 "Stop!"
 The maman in black ran toward them.
 "You've done enough!"

 Kipnu rested the spear on the ground and scoffed at the man.
-He noticed that the other group had stopped to observe, but with a swift gesture from Ramne, they turned around and kept moving.
+He noticed that the other group had stopped to observe, but with a quiet sound from Ramne, they turned around and kept moving.

 Casra spoke to Ramne, "I hope your maman is as disappointed in you as I am."